 Any software that provides automation minimizes the manual effort and optimizes the accuracy of its implementation.
-In Dynamics 365 CRM there is a wide scope of automation of manual tasks to expedite the business process.
+In Dynamics 365 CRM there is a wide scope of the automation of manual tasks to expedite the business process.
 In Dynamics 365 for Sales, there is a process that is iterative in itself, i.e. creation of recurring invoices at regular intervals.
 If these invoices are created manually each time it is required, one can only imagine the time it would cost.
 So here we would like to ask you, do you also run a process in Dynamics 365 CRM where you need to manage recurring invoices repeatedly?
 If yes, you are at the right place.

 Let’s understand the app with the help of a use case.

 Suppose Sarah is a sales rep who needs to create recurring invoices for her end customers along with sending them payment reminders as well as levy penalty in case of overdue invoices.
-For this Sarah first creates Reminder Schedule which is used to send reminders to the customers and associates Reminder Rules as per necessity.
+For this Sarah first creates a Reminder Schedule which is used to send reminders to the customers and associates Reminder Rules as per necessity.
 This determines when the reminders will be sent to the customers.
 She needs to remind the customer 30 days before renewal is due so she creates a Reminder Rule for the same.
 She defines the functional roles to which the reminder would be sent using the selected email template.

-Now that Sarah has created Reminder Schedule, she wants to define penalty for overdue invoices so that the customers are charged if they do not pay the invoice in time.
+Now that Sarah has created Reminder Schedule, she wants to define penalties for overdue invoices so that the customers are charged if they do not pay the invoice in time.
 She applies penalty on Invoices that are overdue by 30 days so a Penalty Schedule for the same is created.
 She applies a penalty of 2 percent on the invoice amount.

 After creating a Penalty Schedule for her invoice Sarah needs to set the margin for the resellers who are billed for the invoice.
-As per contract, the resellers are paid a margin of 10 percent so a Margin Schedule is designed accordingly for them.
-For this, first a Margin Group is associated with the Product and Customer and then it is added to the Margin Schedule.
-The Margin Schedule is used to add margin for the resellers while calculating Invoices.
+As per the contract, the resellers are paid a margin of 10 percent so a Margin Schedule is designed accordingly for them.
+For this, first, a Margin Group is associated with the Product and Customer and then it is added to the Margin Schedule.
+The Margin Schedule is used to add a margin for the resellers while calculating Invoices.

 Using this Billing Schedule Invoices will be generated either on-demand or by automation of the process.
 Billing Lines are added to the Billing Schedule against which the Invoices are billed.
 Also, the Product Platform, Product Version, and Product Series are defined to identify which product’s platform, version and series are being billed for.